Infixo/WWR-UITweaks/README.md

   - (0.5) Resorts are marked with an umbrella icon.
   - (0.6) RClick opens routes, w/ Shift opens a Hub.
   - (0.6) Info about number of routes in a city available on the map.
+- (0.9) Explorers (all).
+  - Selecting an item in an explorer with ctrl or shift does not close it.
+  - Explorer search field is longer and allows multi-search (use | to separate keywords).
 - InfoUI
   - (0.4) Improved vehicles tooltips.
   - (0.6) Button to close all floating windows at once.